rjad-dev/e-commerce/README.md

     ```bash
     npm run start:watch
     ```
-    This command will start the backend server and automatically restart it when code changes are detected (thanks to the build watch).
+    This command will start the backend server and automatically restart it when code changes are detected.

     Your backend server should now be running.